Training Articles

 Read articleThe Mind-Muscle Connection: Real Science or Gym Bro Myth?

 The mind-muscle connection is real — for some exercises.
-Learn when internal focus helps, when external focus works better, and how this nuance affects your training.
+Learn when internal focus helps, when external focus works better, and how it affects training.

 Read articleHow to Break a Workout Plateau: 6 Science-Backed Strategies

 A plateau is a programming failure, not a motivation failure.
-Learn 6 evidence-based strategies to break through, plus how to tell if it is a real plateau or just a bad week.
+Learn 6 evidence-based strategies to break through and how to tell if it is real.

 Read articleFitness App Pricing Compared: 16 Apps Ranked (2026)